tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

-saying something with complete awareness that the other person knows the statement to be false even if you sometimes end up also inflicting damage on yourself the largest audience ever to witness in inauguration if you tell the truth you don't have to remember anything Mark Twain love and friendship 22. what's the ex-axium theory how relationships fail an axiom is a valid truth that needs no proof at the end of the 1960s the communication theorist Paul waslowick together with other researchers came up with five axioms to explain how interpersonal communication especially in relationships fails one you cannot not communicate a man
+saying something with complete awareness that the other person knows the statement to be false even if you sometimes end up also inflicting damage on yourself the largest audience ever to witness in inauguration if you tell the truth you don't have to remember anything Mark Twain love and friendship

+## the six-word rule - how to sum up a whole life in six words

+## watzlawick's axiom theory - how relationships fail

+an axiom is a valid truth that needs no proof at the end of the 1960s the communication theorist Paul waslowick together with other researchers came up with five axioms to explain how interpersonal communication especially in relationships fails one you cannot not communicate a man